srinidhi621/Telecom-Churn-Prediction/README.md

 In this case, since we have data over a four-month window, the first two months are the ‘good’ phase, the third month is the ‘action’ phase, while the fourth month is the ‘churn’ phase.

-This was a collaborative effort with following contributors;
-1. Vijay Mullangi
-2. Srinivasu Ryali